Omdia is part of Informa TechTarget

 These points make foldables more than a niche experiment.
 They are a proving ground for whether hardware R&D can still deliver meaningful differentiation in an industry where the gravitational pull is shifting toward software, artificial intelligence, and services as the core revenue drivers.

 For hardware teams, the stakes are existential: either foldables validate the continued value of engineering-led innovation, or smartphones risk becoming little more than standardized vessels for software ecosystems.
-Consequently, the scale and wider strategic relevance of foldable smartphones is moving up in the priority list.
+Consequently, the scale and wider strategic relevance of foldable smartphones is moving up the priority list.

-Foldables remain a niche in shipment terms, making up between 1.0-1.5% of global volumes and only 5% of devices priced above $700.
+Foldables remain a niche in shipment terms, making up between 1.0-1.5% of global volumes and only 5% of devices priced above US$700.
 But assessing them only by volume misses the real impact.
 The foldable category punches far above its weight in revenue contribution and strategic value.

 Samsung’s portfolio illustrates the point.
-One Galaxy Z Fold7 sold to list price (around $1899) generates the equivalent revenue of roughly 15 entry-level Galaxy A06 4Gs.
-In 2024, only 15% of Samsung’s smartphones sold worldwide were priced above $1,000 (Galaxy S and Z).
+One Galaxy Z Fold7 sold at list price (around US$1899) generates the equivalent revenue of roughly 15 entry-level Galaxy A06 4Gs.
+In 2024, only 15% of Samsung’s smartphones sold worldwide were priced above US$1,000 (Galaxy S and Z).
 However, these devices contributed a staggering 44% of shipment value.
+Within that tier, foldables (Galaxy Z and W) contributed more than 20% of volume, helping lift ASPs and shift Samsung’s revenue mix away from the low-margin, hyper- competitive mass market.
+And this doesn't even mention the potential for upselling additional products, such as care plans.

 These findings highlight a few areas that must be addressed to drive the next wave of adoption.

-1. Behaviour change needs to change.
+1. Behavior needs to change.
 At the heart of the adoption challenge is friction.
 Foldables ask users to rethink how they interact with their phone: how they hold it, multitask, browse, type, or game.
 Even for a device in the ultra-premium tier, that’s a tough ask.
 This friction is precisely why it is challenging for foldables to be marketed, priced, or sold like a typical flagship smartphone.
-It is key to capture consumers imagination of what they can do with foldables as a separate category from standard bar smartphones.
+Capturing consumer imagination of what is possible with foldables is key to separating the category from standard bar smartphones.
+The smartphone industry’s standard playbook of blanket awareness campaigns and aggressive trade-push incentives, designed to drive sales volume, does not work for foldables at this early stage.
+The market must be nurtured almost like a completely new product in its infancy.
+This might also mean that at this early stage, the winning metrics are not on shipment volumes, but more subtle metrics like retention rate, and qualitative feedback from users of foldables.

 3. An enterprise angle is emerging.
 Foldables offer productivity benefits that are easier to justify in professional settings, where the larger screen supports multitasking, document editing, and video conferencing without the need to carry a separate tablet.
 Samsung, for instance, has demonstrated enterprise use cases by integrating its Galaxy Z Fold series with DeX, enabling users to connect to external monitors and run desktop-like workflows—appealing for mobile professionals who want one device that can handle both phone and PC-like tasks.
 Other vendors are also exploring partnerships with enterprise app providers to highlight foldables as tools for productivity, not just consumer novelty.